polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 ### When and How to Use a List

-If you have a list of items that is long (>3) or contains long or complex items, that list belongs in bullet points and not a paragraph.
+If you have a list of items that is long (>3) or contains long or complex items, that list belongs in bullet points and not in a paragraph.

 This list is too long: